marijnh/Eloquent-JavaScript/20_node.md

-We have seen two instances of writable streams in the HTTP examples—namely, the response object that the server could write to and the request object that was returned from `http.request`.
+We have seen two instances of writable streams in the HTTP examples—namely, the response object that the server could write to and the request object that was returned from `request`.

 {{index "callback function", "asynchronous programming", "write method", "end method", "Buffer class"}}